Human authored, evidenced-based – 8 min read

 – 1 avocado p/d over 5 weeks significantly Improved LDL particle size (a type of LDL less likely to cause plaque build-up) (12)

-Other clinical trials have shown that acute consumption of avocado in a single day on 16 healthy young males aged 18-28yrs (14), significantly improved blood fat profiles (fig. 4) compared to typical low-fat or moderate-fat diets.
+Other clinical trials have shown that acute consumption of avocado in a single day on 16 healthy young males aged 18-28yrs (14), significantly improved blood lipid profiles (fig. 4) compared to typical low-fat or moderate-fat diets.

 Avocados and other metabolic outcomes